rabbitmq/cluster-operator/docs/examples/mtls-inter-node/README.md

 ./setup.sh
 ```

-To validate that RabbitMQ nodes connect over TLS you can run the following checks:
+To validate that RabbitMQ nodes connect over TLS, run the following checks:

 ```shell
 # check that the distribution port has TLS enabled (this command should return `Verification: OK`)